DarkenLight/Bastille-Jellyfin/README.md

 12. Restart the jail.

-# Applying the jellyfin template to the newly cheated jail
+## Applying the jellyfin template to the newly cheated jail

-## Bootstrap
 1. SSH to your Xigmanas Server

 2. bastille bootstrap https://gitlab.com/DarkenLight/Bastille-jellyfin